 Although the current lockdown has left us craving a trip away, place branding has never been more important, as destinations compete for visitors and footfall, they need standout unique identities.

 Arguably one of the most complicated forms of branding due to the fact that it is neither owned nor controlled by a single entity, place branding, or “geo-branding” and “destination marketing” among other labels, is the process of creating a brand surrounding a Town, City, or Region.
 Careful attention must be taken to the views and thoughts of the residents, the visitors, and the government associated with the location.
-Branding an area or location without getting the community on board shows poor judgement and bad design practice!
+Branding an area or location without getting the community on board shows poor judgement and bad design practices.
+In fact, larger brands have even more responsibility it has to the people and places they impacts.

 I first became really interested in place branding whilst studying at Shillington, where I created a campaign for my local town, Altrincham.
 Once dubbed a ‘ghost town’ Altrincham’s independent shops, restaurants, and pubs have breathed fresh air into the Altrincham we know today.